Project Introduction

 • reduce costs due to needing less traffic management

-There would be an increased spend (estimated $42m) in the first 2 years but condensing 5 year’s work into 2 will save an estimated $13.8 million.
+There would be an increased spend (estimated $42m) in the first 2 years but condensing over 4 year’s work into 16 months will save an estimated $13.8 million.
 Longer term, by making these improvements on the highway in such a concentrated manner, we can reduce the amount of future road closures.
 Calculations show that over 25 years the savings are estimated at $141m in 2024 dollars and $291m if we assume 3% escalation each year.

 Road maintenance always comes with some disruption to people.
-On the positive side, there will be an 18-month period of inconvenience across this SH1 corridor, and then a considerably longer period when there is far less roadworks in the future.
+On the positive side, there will be a 16-month period of inconvenience across this SH1 corridor, and then a considerably longer period when there is far less roadworks in the future.

 We are committed to ensuring communities are fully informed of the schedule and impacts with as much notice given as possible.
-Block closures will have allowances for locals and their suppliers to go about their ordinary journeys as much as possible, and access given to towns and centres.
+Block closures will have allowances for emergency services, locals and their suppliers to go about their ordinary journeys as much as possible, and access given to towns and centres.
+Work required in any town centres will be done under night closure only, to lessen disruption to the town’s daytime activities.

 Monitoring travel times and traffic counts on SH1 and alternative routes will be part of ongoing network monitoring and reporting.